 PART ONE: Life Story and Experiences

-What’s your current position, and can you give us a brief overview of what it is you do in your work?
+What’s your current position and can you give me a brief overview of what it is you do in your work?

 What would you say most motivates you to do what you do?
 What are you most excited or passionate about?

-We want to hear the story of how you came to work with credit unions.
-What attracted you to work for QCash Financial?
+I want to hear the story of how you came to work with credit unions.
+What attracted you to work for Tyfone?

 Now if we can go even further back, where did you grow up and what was it like living there?
 Where did you go to school?

 Who were your mentors along the way?
 People who deeply influenced who you are, what you believe in and what you’re committed to in your work and life?
-Tell us more about them.
+Tell me about them.

 PART TWO: The Business Story

-Tell us the story of how your CUSO/company was created – the early days.
-Tell me about some of the memorable characters in its history, some that brought your story color, drama, comedy, conflict?
+Tell me the story of how your CUSO/Company was created – the early days.
+Tell me about some of the memorable characters in the history, some that brought your story color, drama, comedy, conflict?

 PART THREE: Reflections and Lessons